 Select a shallow platter rather than a bowl.

 Place half the snow pea sprouts at the base of the platter.
 Put half the mixed salad ingredients on the top.
 Pour half the yoghurt on the top or spoon them out in dollops.
 Then place the rest of the snow pea sprouts on the top.
 Then add the remaining salad ingredients and then the dressing.

 Do not mix it all and serve as is.

 If you prefer you can always serve the dressing on the side and guests can help themselves.
 I would make extra dressing though as guests seem to always scoop out much more than they need.

 This salad is a mouthful of contrasting textures and flavours.
 Sweet vs bitter and powdery vs crunchy.
 Eaten together with that creamy yoghurt dressing is simply yum!

 More Salad Recipes with Cheese:

 - Using a knife, make an X on the top of each chestnut to create a small opening.
-Place in the oven and roast at 200°C or 400°F for 25 minutes.
-Remove the tray from the oven and let the chestnuts cool down.
+Place in the oven on a sheet pan and roast at 200°C or 400°F for 25 minutes.
+Remove the sheet pan from the oven and let the chestnuts cool down.
 Peel the chestnuts while they are still warm.
 Chop the chestnuts into small pieces.